skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       # Disk size in GB to allocate for OS (mounted at /).
 Increase this if you
       # have a large working directory or tasks that write out large outputs.
+      # If you are using a custom image_id, this should be set to greater than
+      # or equal to the size of the image.
       disk_size: 256

       # Additional accelerator metadata (optional); only used for TPU node